keboola/website/_customer-stories/creative-dock-big-data-is-about-quality-not-quantity-1.md

 ---
-title: 'Creative Dock: Big Data is about Quality, not Quantity'
+title: 'Ivanhoé Cambridge: Focus on being innovative and not worry about our toolset '
 layout: post-case-study
 date: 2018-11-29 10:50:46 +0000
 author: Fenek PR